This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 - If you enjoy exploring under water you should definitely go diving or snorkeling.
 The Gilis are one of the best places in the world to do both.
 There are a lot of different dive operators, so do your research and ask around for prices.
 Snorkeling gear is available throughout the island.

-- Go on a hike to the viewpoint, located on the southern end of the island.
-There you’ll have the most breathtaking view of the other Gili Islands, Bali with it’s majestic Mount Agung and Lombok with the even taller Mount Rinjani. places on the southern half of Gili Trawangan.
+- Hike to the viewpoint, located on the southern end of the island.
+There you’ll have the most breathtaking view of the other Gili Islands, Bali with its majestic Mount Agung and Lombok with the even taller Mount Rinjani.

 - Lounging on the beach and frolicking in the water is what the Gilis are all about.
 There are beach clubs all along the coast of all three islands, so your hardest task will be to choose one.
 Sip on a fresh coconut, rent a paddle board and just have fun!